idealparable/BibleQ/DidLazarusWriteJohn.md

   Yet the very same people usually admit that the Holy Spirit *is* God, although they will deny his personhood, yet fail to do their research, evidently, to notice that the Bible also says this same thing of the Spirit (in [John 16:13-15](https://www.blueletterbible.org/lsb/jhn/16/13)).

-  When I've confronted Unitarians with this point, who make the argument about Jesus, I've so far never even gotten an answer -- certainly not "I was aware of it, and such and such is why that one doesn't count" or anything like it.
+  When I've asked Unitarians about this point, who make the argument about Jesus, I've so far never even gotten an answer -- certainly not "I was aware of it, and such and such is why that one doesn't count" or anything like it.

+  They just mysteriously ignore the point, or mysteriously disappear from the conversations at that point.

   To be clear, a variant on such an argument could perhaps be made logically if we find evidence that the phrasing means one thing in one case, and another in another, but that's not how the ones I see using the argument are presenting it.